vm7608/AI-Training-2/02_Reinforcement_Learning/README.md

 - For example in a Chess game, the players only focus on the current state and do not need to remember past actions or states.

-- Why is this important?
-The Markov property allows MDP problems to be fully characterized by the transition function between states rather than the full history.
-This greatly simplifies solving for optimal policies.

-- It also means that at any point, we have all the information we need to make decisions based just on the current state.
+- The Markov property allows MDP problems to be fully characterized by the transition function between states rather than the full history which means that at any point, we have all the information we need to make decisions based just on the current state.
 The past is irrelevant for determining the next action.

 ## **8. Reinforcement Learning Algorithms**